-Using baking soda as a texturizer is nothing new, it’s made its way around hair forums and blogs for a good few years.
-I’ve heard a few people refer to it as a ‘baking soda relaxer’ but it takes more than just alkalinity to create a true relaxer so don’t expect straight hair!
+The talk of baking soda as a texturizer is nothing new, and has made its way around hair forums and blogs for a good number of years.
+You may have heard people refer to it as a ‘baking soda relaxer’.

-I would be wary about leaving something so alkaline in my hair for longer than 45 minutes.
-There’s been a horror story of a blogger leaving a mix of 3/4 cup baking soda and conditioner in her hair overnight and waking up with her scalp feeling like it was on fire!
-Her hair survived the ordeal and afterwards she says that it was truly texturized, shiny and soft but please be sensible if you do decide to try this.
+An early mention of baking soda as a relaxer came from an instance in which a blogger left a mix of 3/4 cup of baking soda and conditioner in her hair overnight and woke up with her scalp feeling like it was on fire!
+Her hair survived the ordeal and afterwards she said that it was truly texturized, shiny and soft.

 The recipe is pretty simple.
 You need:

-2 tbsp Braggs Liquid Aminos and don’t substitute this for anything else
+2 tbsp of Braggs Liquid Aminos and don’t substitute this for anything else

-Mix the ingredients together, the mixture will begin to frizz and get foamy like mousse.
-Apply the mixture evenly from root to tip and leave on your hair for anywhere from 30 minutes to 1 hour with a plastic cap to catch drips.
+Mix the ingredients together in a large bowl.
+The mixture will begin to fizz and foam like mousse.
+Apply the mixture evenly from root to tip and leave on your hair for 20 – 45 minutes with a plastic cap to catch the drips.
+Rinse and enjoy!